 Missy Meskell graduated with honors from Santa Clara University in 1993, and earned a masters at Portland State University.
 Out of college, she returned to North Pole, Alaska, hometown to teach, coach basketball, and facilitate retreats at a Jr/Sr high school college prepatory program in nearby Fairbanks.
 After her own children were born, she chose to homeschool them and, since 1997, has homeschooled her four children in Alaska, Colorado, Texas, and, for the past 5 years, Oregon.
 Missy has been an active community member in each of these locales: she has done volunteer counseling for teens and young adults; been a Treasurer and board member for a nonprofit; volunteered with Heifer International in three states; been involved in various homeschool groups and support groups as a writer, educator, and facilitator; and has been an active supporter of local book stores wherever she goes.
 Her favorite homeschooling adventures, thus far, have been supporting her children’s businesses, Cards for Cows and Freedom Blocks, coaching and observing her kids’ championship DI teams, figuring out how to backpack with multiple children under age 10, and, it goes without saying, finding a home within Village Home.
 Missy firmly believes that Village Home is the greatest learning environment, ever, for kids of all interests across the learning spectrum, because Village Home appreciates the power of choice-based education to enable kids of all abilities and backgrounds to creatively develop their best selves, and creates an environment which genuinely celebrates those developments at all levels.
 She occasionally daydreams of – someday – having her children’s children be part of a community like Village Home.

 Originally from California, Sarah declined to return to the corporate life in Silicon Valley after motherhood.
-These days, when not homeschooling her daughters and knitting, she works as an office manager.
+These days, when not homeschooling her children and knitting, she works as an office manager.
 Sarah is a former co-director of the LLL Breastfeeding Helpline-US, La Leche League’s national breastfeeding help call center.